thariq-shanavas/Rpy-monitor/README.md

 # Rpy-monitor
-A lightweight hardware monitor for headless Raspberry pi.
+A lightweight hardware monitor for linux, with a headless Raspberry pi in mind.

 ## Features
 A python script to render a real-time graph of temperture and CPU frequency vs time for a Raspberry Pi.